browserengineering/book/book/scripts.md

 long.

 Well...
 Impossible in this browser.
-But there are browsers that don\'t run JavaScript, including my own browser before this post.
+But there are browsers that don\'t run JavaScript (like ours, one chapter back).
 So let\'s add a check on the server side as well:

 ``` {.python}
 def handle_request(method, url, headers, body):